jules75/project-euler/README.md

 # euler

-A Clojure library designed to ... well, that part is up to you.
+Clojure solutions to Project Euler problems (http://projecteuler.net)

 ## Usage

-FIXME
+Feel free to do whatever you want with any of this code.
+Mostly I favour solving a problem with concise code over fast execution.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2014 julianlaffey@gmail.com

 Distributed under the Eclipse Public License, the same as Clojure.